Consumer Alternate Dispute Resolution (ADR) service for complaints against Certass member contractors >

 When seeking to resolve a dispute the Certass complaint handler will consider applicable legislation (such as Building Regulations, consumer legislation etc.), industry best practice guidance and of course our own scheme rules at Certass which a trader agrees to when signing up for Certass membership.
 All complaints will be dealt with impartially and in an even-handed manner.
 Certass reserves the right to refuse to accept complaints with another ADR provider’s involvement or complaints that are vexatious or trivial in nature.

 Each party to the dispute shall submit a complaint file to Certass, detailing all applicable issues and evidence, such as photos, witness statements etc. to enable the complaint handler to review fully the issues raised.
-Upon request Certass will make available to either party the opposing party’s evidence, including any technical report prepared by Certass and provided with adequate time to comment on the information provided.
+Certass may make available to either party the opposing party’s evidence.
 All complaints shall be submitted and conducted in English.

 Certass Complaints Procedure Summary